 Ian is a West Dorset based tree climber, arborist and IRATA technician.
 He joined CAL in 2012 and since then the ropes have taken him to places such as Chile, Morocco and Honduras.
 He has also climbed and measured several UK champion trees for the Tree Register of Britain and Ireland.
 “My background is in conservation as a reserves warden for the Dorset Wildlife Trust.
 Tree climbing has always been a hobby, but over the last few years it’s evolved naturally into an exciting and diverse career.”
 Ian lives on a family run farm and is currently building his own small tree surgery business.
 Ian is a keen cyclist having cycled LEJOG, Dorset to Croatia return and the USA coast to coast.

-Zak Bentley is a camera assistant, filmmaker and climber from Dorset.
+Zak Bentley is filmmaker and climber from Dorset.
 He loves nothing more than being behind the lens, the more challenging the situation the better.
 He has traveled far and wide to climb trees and capture the experience on camera.
 “There is something that feels inherently right about being at the top of a tree.
 I love exploring and there is a whole world of unexplored tree canopy’s.”
-He is IRATA and BCAP qualified.
-He is finishing up a film about the Alerce tree in Chile and is in the planning stages of his next film in the canopy.
-Outside of trees he works in the film industry as an AC and is currently in training to row the Atlantic in 2017
+He is IRATA L2 and BCAP qualified.
+He is finishing up a film about the Alerce tree in Chile and is in the planning stages of his next film in the canopy of Borneo.

 James began climbing trees professionally whilst studying Arboriculture at the University of Brighton.
 Aftergraduating, he has worked as a commercial arborist and currently as an IRATA Rope Access technician.
 ‘I have a passion for rigging, knots and working at height, luckily through the work I undertake in the UK and abroad I get to combine this with a love of travel’.
 James joined CAL in 2012 and has since worked on expeditions to Indonesia and Honduras and assisted in BCAP training sessions throughout the UK.